justinrboone/linux-server-configuration/README.md

 * @Swooding
 * @trish_836018
 * @abha_356405465602580

+### Digital Ocean
-* Digital Ocean: 'How To Deploy a Flask Application on an Ubuntu VPS' https://www.digitalocean.com/community/tutorials/how-to-deploy-a-flask-application-on-an-ubuntu-vps
+* 'How To Deploy a Flask Application on an Ubuntu VPS' https://www.digitalocean.com/community/tutorials/how-to-deploy-a-flask-application-on-an-ubuntu-vps
-* Digital Ocean: 'How To Secure PostgreSQL on an Ubuntu VPS' https://www.digitalocean.com/community/tutorials/how-to-secure-postgresql-on-an-ubuntu-vps
+* 'How To Secure PostgreSQL on an Ubuntu VPS' https://www.digitalocean.com/community/tutorials/how-to-secure-postgresql-on-an-ubuntu-vps